kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs

- This annotation stores the index of the job within the ReplicatedJob.
+This annotation stores the index of the Job within the ReplicatedJob.
+ReplicatedJob is an extension API that you can deploy into your Kubernetes cluster.

 ### jobset.sigs.k8s.io/job-key